BioSci Honors Program

 The Department of Biological Sciences has its own Honors Program!
 Students are invited to the program if they qualify based on their number of credits (at least 30; 15 for transfer students) and GPA (at least 3.6).
-Students majoring in any Biological Sciences concentration, Genetics, Microbiology, or Zoology can participate in the program.
-The program involves honors coursework (at least 8 credits) and a research project (3 research courses, thesis, presentation).
+Students majoring in any Biological Sciences concentration (including the BA program), Genetics, Microbiology, or Zoology can participate in the honors program.
+The program involves honors coursework (at least 8 credits) and a research project (3 research courses, thesis, presentations).

 ______________________